PicThrive/PicThriveApi/groups.rst

 GET
 ~~~
 Returns all the photos inside the given group.
-Not if not authorized, then "Photos" is returned as "Public" and some fields are hidden.
+If not authorized, then "Photos" are returned as "Public" and some fields are hidden.

 Returns